 OPINION: This article may contain commentary which reflects the author's opinion.

-A report on Saturday revealed that the situation at Fox News, which sat atop cable news ratings for years, is getting worse as fallout from the decision to take top-rated talent Tucker Carlson off the air last month.
+The situation at Fox News, which sat atop cable news ratings for years, is getting worse as fallout from the decision to take top-rated talent Tucker Carlson off the air last month.

 “The rank and file journalists are getting let go.
-Meanwhile, upper management are sitting pretty while they are the execs responsible for the Dominion debacle.
+Meanwhile, upper management is sitting pretty while they are the execs responsible for the Dominion debacle.
 We are the sacrificial lambs,” the magazine quoted a Fox News source as saying.

 A second source told Rolling Stone: “Yes, [layoffs] have happened and continue to happen.”